snowmanduo/board-docs/2018-04-26 Board Meeting.md

-# Nordix Foundation Board of directors Meeting - 2018-05-03
+# Nordix Foundation Board of Directors Meeting - 2018-05-03

 ## The Nordix Board will meet at 16:00 CET on May 3rd of 2018
 To join the meeting go to <add link here>